aeon0/SomeSense-Visu/README.md

 - How to add this "debug" data the best way?
 - Performance monitoring: Adding to Visu?
 Or seperate programm?
 For now better to add cause then only one data communication.
 C++ measure system + how to store the measurements + how to visualize?
 - Make CSI Cam work again...
-- How to send images quickly to the client?
-Resize + Encoding + Base64 takes quite some time :/